redroror/screenshots-bu-market/README.md

 # BU-Market

 BU-Market is a web-based platform that centralizes merchandise being sold by accredited/re-accredited organizations in Bicol University.

+Our project was developed using Laravel, a popular PHP framework known for its powerful features and ease of use.
+Laravel provides a wide range of tools and components that make it easier to build robust, scalable web applications quickly and efficiently.

+To create a responsive and modern user interface for our application, we made use of Bootstrap, a popular CSS framework that provides a wide range of tools and components for frontend development.

+To handle payments within our application, we made use of Adyen's GCash API, which allowed users to securely and conveniently pay for our service using their mobile wallets.
+During the development process, we were only able to integrate the GCash API using a test account.
+This allowed us to test the payment functionality in a simulated environment, without actually processing any real payments or transactions.

 ## Features

 System Administrator